 This site is so full of bots, you are not likely to come in contact with anyone in the flesh.
 The only person you’ll be meeting with is your credit card company to ask for a refund!

 Conclusion: Stay Far Away From Affair Alert

-AffairAlert is one of those sites that needs reviews like this to keep them from ripping people off.
-I’ve likely save thousands of consumer dollars for you just by sharing this review.
+AffairAlert is one of those sites that need reviews like this to keep them from ripping people off.
+I’ve likely saved thousands of consumer dollars for you just by sharing this review.

 If you get fooled by a site like this, you end up feeling gullible and disillusioned causing you to hesitate to try any of them.
 Don’t let this site discourage you.
 You just have to watch out for the warning signs.

 They are there if you look for them.
 AffairAlert.com was nice enough to put warning signs in their terms and conditions.
 Just contact the site and ask for a refund via email by going to datingsitesupport.com and sending them a message.

 Well, are you doomed from here on out now?

 Fuck no!
 There are plenty of legit sites out there.
 In fact, I’m giving you my top choices, see below…